 Marianne Menictas.
 Marianne received her Ph.D. in Statistics at the University of Technology, Syndey.
 Marianne has worked as a data scientist at a number of companies.
 Her email address is email@example.com

 Tianchen Qian.
 Tianchen received his Ph.D. in Biostatistics from Johns Hopkins University.
 His email address is firstname.lastname@example.org.

 Mashfiqui (Mash) Rabbi.
 Mash received his Ph.D. in Information Science at Cornell University.
 His email address is email@example.com.

-Ashley Walton.
-Mash received her Ph.D. in Experimental Psychology at the University of Cincinnati.
-Her email address is firstname.lastname@example.org.
+Sabina Tomkins.
+Sabine received her Ph.D. in Computer Science at University of California, Santa Cruz.
+Her email address is firstname.lastname@example.org